KagisoKeamogetswe/Recipe-Maker/README.md

 ## Auther

-This awesome recipie makr was crafted by [Your Name], a passionate cook and a lover of good food.
+This awesome recipie makr was crafted by Keamogetswe, a passionate cook and a lover of good food.

 Enjoy cooking and making delicious recipies with Recipie Makr!